calref/cboe/src/doxy/mainpage.md

 * `right` - A normal-sized 63x23 button with a right-pointing arrow.
 * `up` - A normal-sized 63x23 button with an up-pointing arrow.
 * `down` - A normal-sized 63x23 button with a down-pointing arrow.
-* `tiny` - A tiny 14x10 button, same size as an LED.
+* `tiny` - A tiny 14x10 button, same size as an LED and with the same label behaviour.
 * `done` - A normal-sized 63x23 button with "Done" on it.
 * `tall` - A tall 63x40 button.
 * `trait` - A tall 63x40 button with "Race Good/Bad Traits" on it.
 * `push` - A round red 30x30 push button.

-(Naturally, they correspond perfectly with the values of the eBtnType enumeration.)
+(Naturally, they correspond perfectly with the values of the @ref eBtnType enumeration.)

 The `<led>` tag
 ---------------

-The `<led>` tag descripts an LED button.
+The `<led>` tag describes an LED button.
 It can contain label text, which is drawn to the right of the button graphic.
 This differs from normal practice in the original Blades of Exile dialog engine, where LED labels were typically left-aligned to the _left_ of their associated